 A Pap smear can alert your doctor to the presence of suspicious cells that need further testing.

-If only normal cervical cells were discovered during your Pap smear, you’re said to have a negative result.
+If only normal cervical cells were discovered during your Pap test, you’re said to have a negative result.
 You won’t need any further treatment or testing until you’re due for your next Pap smear and pelvic exam.

-If abnormal or unusual cells were discovered during your Pap smear, you’re said to have a positive result.
+If abnormal or unusual cells were discovered during your Pap test, you’re said to have a positive result.
 A positive result doesn’t mean you have cervical cancer.
 What a positive result means depends on the type of cells discovered in your test.

 Once ready with the results of pap test; your gynaecologist will guide you further about the next test and the precautions you need to take.